 - Track/Multitrack—Describes the geographic position of an object over time.

-ArcGIS Runtime SDK supports the creation and editing of documents, folders, placemarks, ground overlays, and network links.
+ArcGIS Runtime SDK supports the creation and editing of documents, folders, placemarks, ground overlays, screen overlays, and network links.
 You can also edit the properties of KML nodes, including the name, description, snippet, geometries, and style.
 KML content you create or edit can be saved to a .kmz file.

 Some advanced content types or behaviors are currently not supported for editing via ArcGIS Runtime, such as the following:

 - Shared style elements